jankotek/mapdb-site/_posts/2017-01-01-lsm_store_and_updates.md

 LSM Store supports this scenario in more powerful way.
 Each update (commit) creates its own snapshot.
 It is possible to rollback several existing commits, and revert the store to an older version.
 This older version can then me modified independently in a separate branch.
-Original (rolledback) data are not really lost, but are preserved in separate snapshot.
+Original (rolled-back) data are not really lost, but are preserved in separate snapshot.
 Version Control System, such as Git, works in a similar way.

 When rollback happens, the linked-list becomes a linked-tree with multiple heads.
 Each head represents